Mobeidat/RN-SDE-Challenge/README.md

 ### Delivery of the project

-After you finish your project, please share the outcomes and the github repository of the project with moath.alobaidat@maf.ae and laith.younes@maf.ae
+After you finish your project, please share the outcomes and the github repository of the project with moathalobeidat@gmail.com